telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 - **Time** - Indicates the time when the session was executed in **HH:MM:SS:ms** format.
 - **Date** - Indicates the date when the session was executed in **MM:DD:YYYY** format.
 - **Duration** - Indicates the duration in miliseconds that took for the session to complete.
+- **Rules Modified** - Indicates if the session is modified by active rules from the **Rules** tab.
 - **Comments** A field for showing the custom comments added by you (or the author of a shared session).

-### Live Traffic Sorting
+## Sort and Filter Traffic

-By default, the captured traffic is sorted in the order they appear during the traffic capturing (sort by the unique identification number column).
+By default, the captured traffic is sorted in the order they appear during the traffic capturing (sort by the unique identification number column), and no active filters are applied.
+You can use the built-in [sorting](#sorting-options) and [filtering](#filtering-options) options to optimize the outcome.

+### Sorting Options

 Create a custom sorting order by clicking the desired column.
 For example, click the **URL** column to sort alphabetically based on the URL, or click the **Body Size** column to sort based on the bytes' session size.
+The defaukt sorting order is based on the unique identification number  (order of appearance)

-### Filter and Columns Options
+### Filter Options

 Each column comes with a **more** button (three vertical dots), which opens a popup with additional **Filter** and **Columns** submenus.

 Use the **Filter** submenu to apply filters for the currently selected column only (for example, filter all the traffic by _host_ name or by a specific _status code_).
 Columns with active filters will have a blue filter indicator.
 You can clear active filters through the **Filter** popup (for the filtered column) or use the global [**Clear All Filters** button](#clear-all-filters).